DrTomasAragon/cdph/README.md

 -	Computational modeling for predictive and decision analytics (using Bayesian networks (including decision networks [influence diagrams]), Markov Decision Processes (MDPs), Partially Observable Markov Decision Processes (POMDPs), Reinforcement Learning, Agent-based modeling)
 -	Design and improvement of team decision meetings ("dialog decision process") that incorporate team cognitive psychology and behavioral economics

-The DIU will have a trans-disciplinary staff
+The DIU will have a trans-disciplinary team:

 -	Health economist with expertise in population health cost-benefit and cost-effectiveness analyses
 -	Behavioral economist with expertise in decision implementation science